URI:

 what nature tells you to want).

-[quote]5.
-Open Society — Supporting social orders that foster
+> 5. Open Society — Supporting social orders that foster freedom

-freedom of speech, freedom of action, and experimentation.
+of speech, freedom of action, and experimentation.
+Opposing

-Opposing authoritarian social control and favoring the rule of
+authoritarian social control and favoring the rule of law and

-battling, and exchange over compulsion.
-Openness to improvement
+and exchange over compulsion.
+Openness to improvement rather

 In such a society, the winners will be the ones supplying the